-The Permittee shall, prior to the use of such roads, make satisfactory arrangements with the appropriate state, county, or township governmental body having jurisdiction over roads to be used for construction of the project, for maintenance and repair of roads that may be subject to increased impacts due to transportation of equipment and project components.
+The Permittee shall, prior to the use of such roads, make satisfactory arrangements (approved permits, written authorizations, road use agreements, development agreements, etc.) with the appropriate state, county, or township governmental body having jurisdiction over roads to be used for construction of the project, for maintenance and repair of roads that may be subject to increased impacts due to transportation of equipment and project components.
 The Permittee shall notify the Commission of such arrangements upon request.